-Documentation ☐ Primary Method: In-person or online meeting/session Title of Meeting/Session Title of Meeting/Session Date Where was the meeting conducted?
-Other Community 🗆 Online Please provide the following evidence document and attach copies): Please provide the following evidence of this meeting (ensure that dates are included on each document and attach copies): ☐ 1) Documentation of Parent Invitation (must specify that all parents of Title I students were invited to participate and the title of the meeting; at least two invitations are to be provided and dates of invitation): How were your parents invited?
+Documentation ☐ Primary Method: In-person or online meeting/session Title of Meeting/Session Date Where was the meeting conducted?
+Other Community 🗆 Online Please provide the following evidence of this meeting (ensure that dates are included on each document and attach copies): ☐ 1) Documentation of Parent Invitation (must specify that all parents of Title I students were invited to participate and the title of the meeting; at least two invitations are to be provided and dates of invitation): How were your parents invited?
 (Indicate type of invitation on the lines below, e.g., flyer, social media post, calls) 1 : Was it in an understandable fo ormat and language? \square Yes \square No 2 : Was it in an understandable fo ormat and language? ☐ Yes ☐ No

-□ 2) Documentation of In-Person or Online Meeting: Dated agenda with agenda items indicating the meeting was held for the purpose of seeking parent input into the School Parent and Family Engagement Policy, School-Parent Compact, Building School Staff Capacity, and if applicable the 1% set-aside for parent and family engagement activities □ 3) Documentation of Required Discussion Items: Presentation slides, meeting minutes, notes, talking points, sample completed meeting evaluations or feedback forms, or other documentation with dates demonstrating items / topics discussed; for online meetings - Presentation slides, meeting minutes, notes, talking points, link to recording, results of polls, or other documentation with dates demonstrating items / topics □ 4) Documentation of Attendance: Sign-in sheets (with meeting title, date, time, role of attendee such as parent, teacher, principal, counselor, business partner, language interpreter); for online meetings - evidence of participation such as attendee's log in and date / time stamp □ 5) Documentation of Flexible Meeting Times: If more than one parent input meeting was offered, the meetings were offered at flexible times (e.g., same day but one held during the day and the other in the evening).
-The Annual Title I meeting was not used as an opportunity for input. ☐ 6) Other (other such evidence that documents the in-person or online meeting) ☐ Secondary Method: Suggested Options Descriptor of the secondary method provided to all parents?
-Date(s) provided Please include copies of the survey, feedback form, screenshot of the social media posting, etc. 2) How were all parents of Title I students invited to participate in the secondary method?
-Must provide two invitations (e.g., flyer, social media post, calls) with dates .
-1: Was it in an understandable format and language? ☐ Yes ☐ No 2: Was it in an understandable format and language? \square Yes \square No Refer to the Family-School Partnership Program's Input Webpage at http://partnerships.gadoe.org for other resources to engage parents, families, and other stakeholders in meaningful consultation.
+☐ 2) Documentation of In-Person or Online Meeting: Dated agenda with agenda items indicating the meeting was held for the purpose of seeking parent input into the School Parent and Family Engagement Policy, School-Parent Compact, Building School Staff Capacity, and if applicable the 1% set-aside for parent and family engagement activities □ 3) Documentation of Required Discussion Items: Presentation slides, meeting minutes, notes, talking points, sample completed meeting evaluations or feedback forms, or other documentation with dates demonstrating items / topics discussed; for online meetings - Presentation slides, meeting minutes, notes, talking points, link to recording, results of polls, or other documentation with dates demonstrating items / topics □ 4) Documentation of Attendance: Sign-in sheets (with meeting title, date, time, role of attendee such as parent, teacher, principal, counselor, business partner, language interpreter); for online meetings - evidence of participation such as attendee's log in and date / time stamp □ 5) Documentation of Flexible Meeting Times: If more than one parent input meeting was offered, the meetings were offered at flexible times (e.g., same day but one held during the day and the other in the evening).
+The Annual Title I meeting was not used as an opportunity for input. ☐ 6) Other (other such evidence that documents the in-person or online meeting) ☐ Secondary Method: Suggested Options □ Parent survey - must have questions specifically related to each content area (Parent and Family Engagement Policy or Plan, School-Parent Compact, 1% set aside, and how to build the capacity of school staff, e.g., ask parents what school staff should know and do to help engage parents in their child's academic goals) □ Online videos detailing information about the compliance components with feedback forms □ Feedback forms - must have a question or request for revisions, e.g., for the school-parent compact, include questions that ask parents how they can help their child in the identified academic school goal □ Social media posting sections of required content and asking for feedback or online services (e.g., Microsoft, Remind, google, learning management systems) with required content embedded □ Other: Please include copies of the survey, feedback form, screenshot of the social media posting, etc. 2) How were all parents of Title I students invited to participate in the secondary method?
+Must provide two invitations (e.g., flyer, social media post, calls) with dates.
+1: Was it in an understandable format and language? ☐ Yes ☐ No 2: Was it in an understandable format and language? \square Yes \square No Refer to the Family-School Partnership Program's Input Webpage at http://partnerships.gadoe.org for other resources to engage parents, families, and other stakeholders in meaningful consultation